Israel–United States relations: Kennedy and Johnson administrations (1961–1969)

-As president, Kennedy initiated the creation of security ties with Israel, and he was the founder of the US–Israeli military alliance.
+As president, Kennedy initiated the creation of security ties with Israel, and he was the founder of the U.S.–Israeli military alliance.
 Kennedy, basing his policy decision on his White House advisors, avoided the State Department with its greater interest in the Arab world.
 A central issue was the status of Palestinians, split among Israel, Egypt and Jordan.
 By 1961 there were 1.2 million Palestinian refugees living in Jordan, Syria, Lebanon, and Egypt.
 The Soviet Union, although it initially supported the creation of Israel, was now an opponent, and looking to the Arab world to build support.
 The United Nations General assembly was generally anti-Israel, but all decisions were subject to American veto power in the Security Council.
 According to international law, UNGA resolutions are not legally binding while UNSC resolutions are.
 Kennedy tried to be evenhanded, but domestic political pressures pushed him to support Israel.

 Kennedy ended the arms embargo that the Eisenhower and Truman administrations had enforced on Israel.
 Describing the protection of Israel as a moral and national commitment, he was the first to introduce the concept of a 'special relationship' (as he described it to Golda Meir) between the U.S. and Israel.

 President John F. Kennedy in 1962 sold Israel a major weapon system, the Hawk antiaircraft missile.
 Professor Abraham Ben-Zvi of Tel Aviv University argues that the sale resulted from Kennedy's "need to maintain – and preferably broaden and solidify – the base of Jewish support of the administration on the eve of the November 1962 congressional elections."
 As soon as the decision was made White House officials told American Jewish leaders about it.
 However, historian Zachary Wallace argues that the new policy was driven primarily by Kennedy's admiration of the Jewish state.
 It deserved American support in order to achieve stability in the Middle East.